Computer Networking Chapter 2 (Layer 3-4)

 In order to understand how either encapsulation or decapsulation work, it is better to provide a real life example of a packet being assembled and sent over from one host to the other.

-Let's say PC1 wants to send a file to PC2 via an Ethernet cable or wirelessly using an SSH session with the scp
+Let's say PC1 wants to send a file to PC2 via an Ethernet cable or wirelessly using an SSH session with the scp command.
+The concise steps to achieve this are as follows, starting with TCP/IP's Application Layer:

 - Application Layer: